kdoore/CS2335-Gitbook/class-code-examples.md

 **IMPORTANT:** I personally purchased the sprite-set used in the starter-project linked above. **You cannot use this character in your game**.
 It is not a free-art asset.
 You can find a similar version of these sprites at the link below:

-Project includes:  PlayerController.cs, PickUp.cs, and MiniGame.cs, along with scripts from Project2.

 [Link to Free - 2D GameArt - Animation Sprite Assets](http://www.gameart2d.com/freebies.html)

+**Project includes**:  PlayerController.cs, PickUp.cs, and MiniGame.cs, along with scripts from Project2.

 ###Week March 26-30